hjgode/RAC_switch/RAC_switch/readme.txt

 		added setting switchOnDisconnect, was enabled by default added settings checkConnectIP
-			if checkConnectIP is true, the app waits for a valid local IP if checkConnectIP is false, the app will only check if desired SSID is associated
+			if checkConnectIP is true, the app waits for a valid local IP if checkConnectIP is false, the app will only check if desired SSID is associated v003 was never published
+	v004
+		added code to wait for all APIs ready.
+This will prevent exceptions if rac_switch is started with a link from \Windows\Startup
+	v005
+		added try/catch around _checkConnectIP in MobileConfiguration.cs.
+This will avoid exception but one does not know that the app.config is wrong!